larsonjj/generator-yeogurt/README.md

 ```

 ### Collection
-Creates a new Backbone collection file within `dev/scripts/collections` as well as a unit test spec file within the `test/spec` folder
+Creates a new Backbone collection file within `dev/scripts/collections` as well as a unit test spec file within the `test/spec` folder.
+This will also create a new model file within `dev/scripts/models` and a unit test spec file within the `test/spec` folder.

 Example:
 ```bash